-In the Chinese zodiac, the Dragon appears once every twelve years.
+In the Chinese zodiac, the dragon appears once every 12 years.
 It is the only mythical creature in the zodiac and is a symbol of good fortune, power, and wealth.
-Ethnic-Chinese (and to a lesser degree, Koreans and Japanese) believe that this year is an auspicious time for business, marriage, and birth.
-In particular, children born in Dragon years are thought to be luckier, brighter, stronger, and more likely to flourish than those born in any other year (cf. Goodkind, 1991; Vere, 2006; Yip et. al., 2002).
+Individuals from "Confucian" cultures (e.g. Chinese, Vietnamese, Korean, and Japanese) spread throughout countries in Asia believe that this year is an auspicious time for business, marriage, and birth.
+In particular, children born in dragon years are thought to be luckier, brighter, stronger, and more likely to flourish than those born in any other year (cf. Goodkind, 1991; Vere, 2008).